Or should that be site?

 Refrain from talking about others unless they’re sitting next to you.
 I’ve luckily avoided the persistent drama that way.

 On the flipside, there’s no 401k, no workman’s comp + you have to pay to work at strip clubs.
 Real talk.
 The current club(s) where I’m working is the least exploitative in my opinion.

 I’ve listened to horror stories of house fees and room rental fees (for private dances) at some other clubs.
 Sending a dancer home with less than $75 is despicable.
 Working a “prime shift” on a Friday night.
 One that involves at least 6+ hours of wear and tear on your body + soul.
 Again, WTF people.

 In a parallel universe, I could be some fellow dancers’ mom.

 My major pet peeve is that I could be rich if I had a dollar for every time I heard, “wow, you look great for ___.”
 For what, a human?
-A human woman?
-A human woman of a certain age, you mean?
+A woman?
+A woman of a certain age, you mean?

 I’m reluctant to tell people my actual age because ageism is all too real.

 Now picture ageism in a strip club + then that shit goes into hyperdrive.
-Lately, I’ve been telling people my age because fuck it.
+Lately, I’ve been telling people because fuck it.
 Many times they don’t believe me and think I’m messing with them.

 Most of the time it works for me when I meet older guys that are creeped out by dancers that are 24 + under.
 I’m not the best hustle queen + I don’t feel the need to compete with younger gals with their pole tricks.
 The shoes are hard enough!